SiliconLabs/wisun-br-linux/README.md

   </tr>
 </table>

-This projects aims at implementing the Wi-SUN protocol on Linux devices and allow the use of Linux hosts as Border Router for Wi-SUN networks.
+This project aims at implementing the Wi-SUN protocol on Linux devices and allowing the use of Linux hosts as Border Router for Wi-SUN networks.
 For the time being, the implementation is mostly a port of Silicon Labs embedded stack on a Linux host.
-However, the ultimate goal is to replace services currently provided by the stack by native Linux services.
+However, the ultimate goal is to replace services currently provided by the stack with native Linux services.

 # Quick Start Guide